 Frequently Asked Questions

-No, although some clients who relax deeply may feel as if they drift in and out of sleep momentarily, hypnosis is actually a very mentally active state quite different from sleep.
+No, although some clients who relax deeply into hypnosis may feel as if they drift in and out of sleep momentarily, hypnosis is actually a very mentally active state quite different from sleep.
 Most people remain peacefully relaxed, whilst still being aware of themselves, their surroundings, and their experiences.
 In clinical hypnotherapy, we only require light to moderate levels of hypnosis for deep change work, and so ‘going deeper’ into hypnosis has no additional benefit.
 You do not need to feel deeply hypnotised to receive great benefit.

 No, this simply cannot happen.
 Even if the hypnotherapist was to suddenly disappear, you would naturally bring yourself out of hypnosis safely and comfortably.